Shopify/transfer_jobs/README.md

 There are several optional dependencies that enable quality-of-life features.

-- Progresrus: Including the `progressrus` gem enables progress tracking during your transfers.
+- Progressrus: Including the `progressrus` gem enables progress tracking during your transfers.

 ## Resque